magento/architecture/design-documents/graph-ql/coverage/custom-attributes/custom-attributes-container.md

 }
 ```

-Alternative approach would be is to introduce an interface `custom_attributes: [CustomAttributeInterface]!`.
+Alternative approach would be is to introduce an interface `custom_attributes: [CustomAttributeInterface]!`, but it seems more complicated.

 ```graphql
 type CustomAttributeInterface {